ntgrntgr/ntgrntgr/README.md

 - 👋 Hi, I’m @ntgrntgr
 - 👀 I’m interested in Programming and Video Games
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Javascript so that I can take on NodeJs, VueJs, ReactJs and then I will learn C++
-- 💞️ I’m looking to collaborate on C
+- 💞️ I’m looking to collaborate on NodeJs
 - 📫 How to reach me a.ntigurirwa@eagles.oc.edu/ntgrsavage@gmail.com

 <!---